-No turning back in Oregon, the state that pioneered voting by mail
+No turning back in the state that pioneered voting by mail

 “I have to put my thumbprint every time I have to cash my check at the bank,” Babcock said.
 “They’re doing that for money, so why aren’t they doing that for votes?”

-Babcock voted for Trump in 2016 but says she is undecided this year.
+Babcock voted for Trump in 2016 but is undecided this year..

 Vote-by-mail existed for several years in Oregon for special and local elections before voters overwhelmingly approved a ballot measure in 1998 to expand the system to primaries and general elections.